 One issue I’ve noticed is that there doesn’t seem to be much of a point to battling.
 Even though I’ve been able to wrap my head around the ring system, fighting enemies only gives you coins.
 There’s no experience points or level-up incentive to keep battling.
 I often found myself running away from enemies, only to eventually be caught.
 Then, when I’d try to flee, Mario would fall down and get attacked.
 All this in spite of the fact that I was capable of defeating each enemy with a single hit.
 If I can defeat enemies in one hit, why do I have to fight them?!
 This is my current frustration with The Origami King.

 Overall, though, the first few hours of The Origami King have been enjoyable.
 I think what’s important – in kind of a sad way – is that you shouldn’t go into it expecting a Paper Mario game.
 At least, not one in the same vein as the first three entries.
 If you go into The Origami King expecting a somewhat slow-paced strategy / adventure game, I think you’ll have a good time.
 And of course, as I mentioned earlier, I’ve only played the game for a few hours — when I get farther along in the story, I’ll be sure to update you all with more… defined opinions.
-Thanks for reading — and be sure to let me know what you think of the game so far (be it via the comments section or our Discord server)!
+Thanks for reading — and be sure to let me know what you think of the game so far (be it via the comments section or our Discord community)!

 If you would like to read more opinion posts, please follow this link.